 Rob Schmitz is Marketplace’s China correspondent, based in Shanghai.

-Prior to his radio career, Schmitz lived and worked in China; first as a teacher in the Peace Corps, then as a freelance print and video journalist.
+Prior to joining Marketplace, Rob was the Los Angeles bureau chief for KQED’s The California Report.
+He’s also worked as the Orange County reporter for KPCC, and as a reporter for MPR, covering rural Minnesota.
+Prior to his radio career, Rob lived and worked in China; first as a teacher in the Peace Corps, then as a freelance print and video journalist.
 His television documentaries about China have appeared on The Learning Channel and the Canadian Broadcasting Corporation.

 Among the honors Rob has received for his work: the Overseas Press Club Scholarship (2001); The Minnesota Society of Professional Journalist award (2001); the Scripps Howard Religion Writing Fellowship (2001); the International Reporting Project Fellowship (2002); the National Federation of Community Broadcasters award (2002); Golden Mic awards from the Radio and TV News Association of Southern California (2005 and 2006); the Peninsula Press Club award (2006); the ASU Media Fellowship, (2007); the Abe Fellowship for Journalists, (2009); the Education Writers Association (2011); finalist, Investigative Reporters and Editors award (2013); two national Edward R. Murrow awards (2012 and 2014).
 In 2011, the Rubin Museum of Art screened a short documentary Rob shot in Tibet.